danimatasd/MUJOCO-AIDL/README.md

 In value-based methods, the agent uses this value function to choose the action that maximizes its expected cumulative reward.
 The value function can be learned using various techniques, such as Monte Carlo methods, temporal difference learning, or Q-learning.
+## PPO <a name="ppo"></a>

+Proximal Policy Optimization (PPO) is considered the state-of-the-art in Reinforcement Learning, and it consists of a policy gradient method whose main goal is to have an algorithm that is as reliable as possible, and is data efficient.

 PPO is a policy-based reinforcement learning algorithm.
 It directly learns a policy that maps states to actions, rather than estimating a value function like value-based methods such as Q-learning.